 BIRDS, RATS AND INSECTS

 Rodents, insects and birds will destroy your roof and cause a lot of damage.
 According to the Pigeon Guy, the most important thing to focus on for your roof is nesting.
 Never allow birds to nest on your roof.
 If you encounter a bird making your roof its home, you need to immediately convince them that your roof is not a good place to nest.
 If you don’t take action, you will quickly have a flock living, pooping and laying eggs on your roof.
 Bird faeces are a health hazard.
 The acid in their faeces will deteriorate your roof quickly.
-A leak mixed with bird feces is beyond an undesirable situation.
+A leak mixed with bird faeces is beyond an undesirable situation.

 Insects like ants can dig through your roof and find a nice new home.
 Do you know which animals like to eat ants?
 Birds.
 So, if you’re not monitoring your roof and end up with insects, birds will come poking holes in your roof and walls in order to get a meal.
 Generally speaking, it’s not the insects that cause a roof leak, it’s the birds eating the insects that cause the problem.

 Lastly, the most common pest rodents in the area are roof rats.
 They are just what they sound like rats that live in your attic.
 They make a hole in your roof so they can crawl in and out of your attic.
 To prevent this, keep trees away from your roof structure.
 Trees against your roof are the most common reason roof rats could enter your home.
 To learn more about how to prevent roof rats visit https://www.maricopa.gov/DocumentCenter/View/6374/What-You-Can-Do-to-Prevent-and-Control-Rats-PDF

 If you’re looking for an alternative to being reactive to roof leaks, we encourage you to schedule a roof inspection.
 Trust one of our professional roofing inspectors to identify any issues with your roof before they have a chance to become a bigger problem, or give you an A+ report card for peace of mind.